VERITAS-Observatory/V2DL3/README.md

 ## Aim

-This repository is for the code that will be used to
+This repository is for the code that will be used to convert VERITAS data into DL3 format.
+Initially it is only being developed for point like irfs

 ## Git pushing